reactjs/react.dev/beta/src/pages/learn/managing-state.md

 </Sandpack>

 React lets you override the default behavior, and *force* a component to reset its state by passing it a different `key`, like `<Chat key={email} />`.
-This tells React that if the recipient is different, it should be considered a *different* `Chat` component, and it needs to be re-created from scratch with the new data (and UI like inputs).
+This tells React that if the recipient is different, it should be considered a *different* `Chat` component that needs to be re-created from scratch with the new data (and UI like inputs).
 Now switching between the recipients always resets the input field--even though you render the same component.

 <Sandpack>